trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contract-languages/index.md

 - Its storage: data that is dedicated to and can be read and written by the contract
 - Its code: it is composed of a set of entrypoints, a kind of function that can be called either from outside the chain or from other contracts.

-The code of smart contracts is written in Michelson, a Turing-complete stack-based language that includes common features as well as some very specific blockchain-related features:
+The code of smart contracts are written in Michelson, a Turing-complete stack-based language that includes common features as well as some very specific blockchain-related features:

 - It doesn’t have variables but can manipulate data directly on a stack, through a set of stack manipulation instructions.
 For example, the _ADD_ instruction consumes two elements from the top of the stack and puts their sum on top of the stack.
-- It is strongly typed, with basic types such as integers, amounts of tez, strings, account addresses, as well as pairs, lists, key-value stores (big-maps), or pieces of code (lambdas).
+- It is strongly typed, with basic types such as integers, amounts of tez, strings,and account addresses, as well as pairs, lists, key-value stores (big-maps), or pieces of code (lambdas).
 - It has limited access to data, and can only read data from its own storage, data passed as parameters during calls to its entrypoints, and a few special values such as the balance of the contract, the amount of tez sent to it during a call, and the creation time of the current block.
 It can also access a table of constants.

 When someone calls a smart contract, all the contract can do may be summarized as: